jessamynsmith/django-csv-example/README.md

 # django-csv-example

-Example of using CSV data to populate a model.
+Example of integrating CSV data into Django.
+Includes importing CSV data to populate a model and exporting a CSV of selected records from the admin.

 Like my work?
 Tip me! https://www.paypal.me/jessamynsmith